VU-BEAM-Lab/CodedExcitation/README.md

 Please contact Emelina Vienneau at emelina@vienneau.io for any questions or concerns.

 ## Citation
-This repository accompanies an article currently under review at IEEE Transactions on Medical Imaging (link to published paper will follow).
-If you find this code useful in your work, please include the following citation in your work (to be updated upon publication):
+This repository accompanies an article currently in press at IEEE Transactions on Medical Imaging ([link](https://ieeexplore.ieee.org/document/10105935)).
+If you find this code useful in your work, please include the following citation in your work (to be updated upon full publication):

 ```
 @article{Vienneau2023,
-  doi = {},
+  doi = {10.1109/TMI.2023.3269022},
   year = {2023},
   volume = {},
   number = {},